phonegap-build/docs-en/signing/signing-android.md

 [Submitting your key to build](#_submitting_your_key_to_build) [Unlocking your key](#_unlocking_your_key)

-**Note: it is Phonegap Build's policy not to send people back their uploaded keys, for legal reasons.
+**Note: it is Phonegap Build's policy not to retrieve signing keys for users, for legal reasons.
 Hold on to them.**

 ## Generating a private key